ANALYSIS-Credit Suisse in search of new map after losing way with Archegos | Business

 "We hope that the change of chairman planned for the next AGM will allow the establishment of a new corporate culture with a more focused approach on risk management," Ethos, a firm which advises shareholders on how to vote at AGMs, said.
 Ethos has asked that the two investigations examine the board's accountability and the results are made public.

+The change of chairman has posed problems for some seeking reassurance during a turbulent time for the bank.
+"I don't really know who to turn to," one senior advisor said, adding: "Gottstein has been weakened, Rohner will be gone soon and Horta-Osorio hasn't arrived yet.
+Everything is in flux, but leadership is needed now."

-A source close to Credit Suisse said that were it not for were it not for the planned change of chairman change, the bank might already have embarked on significant structural changes.
+A source close to Credit Suisse said that were it not for the planned change of chairman, the bank might already have embarked on significant structural changes.
 In the interim, Credit Suisse has been combing through exposures in its brokerage prime services, another source said, and a more thorough review is expected to result in it reducing risk within the unit and its broader investment bank.

 The more immediate concern is if clients and some of its top employees shift away following the most recent scandals.
 One headhunter in Hong Kong said that he had received several inquiries from employees in Credit Suisse's markets business looking to leave in the wake of the Archegos scandal.